golfvert/WIS2-GlobalCacheMonitoring/README.md

 This is the source code of the Sensor Center to monitor the WIS2 Global Cache.
 It runs using docker and relies on two containers running on the same bridged network.
 The containers are:
-1. Node-Red for all the processing part
+1. A specialised Node-Red container for all the processing part (the flows.json available here is the source code included in the container)
 2. Redis to store in memory (and saved on disk) key/value pairs

-All the required source is available in flow.json and al.
+All the required sources are available in flow.json and al.

 ## What does it do ?